Kittle, Warner listed as questionable for 49ers vs. Cardinals game

-Tight end George Kittle and linebacker Fred Warner have a chance to suit up for the 49ers' clash with the Arizona Cardinals on Sunday at Levi's Stadium.
+Tight end George Kittle and linebacker Fred Warner have a chance to suit up for the 49ers' NFC West clash with the Arizona Cardinals on Sunday at Levi's Stadium.

-San Francisco listed both Kittle and Warner as questionable after the pair went through limited practice participation during the week.
+San Francisco listed both Kittle and Warner as questionable after they had limited practice participation during the week.

-Rookie wide receiver Jacob Cowing, defensive tacke Kalia Davis and cornerback Isaac Yiadom also received questionable designations for Sunday's game.
+Rookie wide receiver Jacob Cowing, defensive tackle Kalia Davis and cornerback Isaac Yiadom also received questionable designations for Sunday's game.

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.

+If Cowing can't go, veteran wide receiver Trent Taylor could be called up from the 49ers' practice squad to handle punt-return duties Sunday.

+“There's a chance," 49ers coach Kyle Shanahan told reporters when asked if Taylor could be elevated for Sunday's game.
+"Trent is an option, Juice is an option, Jake is an option, Ronnie Bell is an option.
+We still don't know about Jake yet, but if Jake can't go, all those other guys are choices, too.”

-Wide receiver Chris Conley is listed as doubtful, while linebacker Demetrius Flannigan-Fowles and defensive lineman Yetur Gross-Matos both are ruled out.
+Wide receiver Chris Conley is listed as doubtful, and linebacker Demetrius Flannigan-Fowles and defensive lineman Yetur Gross-Matos both were ruled out.

 San Francisco 49ers